• Skip to primary navigation

 Hey, I’m Jenna

-I got into this work because I kept seeing the same thing over and over: smart, self-aware, deeply caring people who had been in therapy before and still felt unseen.
+I got into this work because I kept seeing the same thing over and over: smart, self-aware, deeply caring women who had been in therapy before and still felt unseen.
 They’d been given relationship advice designed for neurotypical brains.

 That’s not a you problem.
 That’s a tools problem.